 Welcome my TryMyUI review.

-Whether you’re here because you hate your job, or just looking for some extra money… User testing is a disputed topic in the make money online industry.
-Some people think it’s a scam, other just think it’s a waste of time.
+Whether you’re here because you hate your job, or just looking for some extra money… User testing is a hot topic in the make money online industry.
+Some people think it’s a scam, others think it’s a waste of time.

 In this review I’ll explain what TryMyUI is, how it works and why some think it’s a waste of time, or a flat out scam.